Skip to content

 zotero-research-adarsh badri

 This is my workspace on Zotero.
 It includes the kinds of books I have saved for my research.
 In the left corner, you will find a section titled My Library.
-It consists of the collections or the list of topics I deal with—and the readings they contain.
+It consists of the collections or lists of topicsย I deal with, along with the readings they contain.
 You may see that they are numbered from -1 to 12.
 I did not really begin numbering them from -1, but from 1, according to the importance I ascribed to these collections in my research.

 However, as I started working on my synopsis and research paper, I added the -1 and 0 to appear on top.
 You may use this technique as you navigate through this space.
-Further, each collection contains subcollections, which store files, such as books and articles.
+Furthermore, each collection contains subcollections, which store files, including books and articles.
 Here is a look at how I have arranged them meticulously:

 zotero-research-adarsh badri

 Similarly, I have tried to divide each section into two/three subsections with specific titles, as mentioned in the image above.
-This technique will allow you to navigate your articles easily—over the years.
+This technique will enable you to navigate your articles more easily over time.
 Academic life is made a lot simpler with this application.

-There are three main ways of adding a reference on Zotero:
+There are three main ways of adding a reference in Zotero:

 1. Manually add the references